 My general experience of school was rife with difficulty and my academic performance was problematic at best.
 It’s not that I had cognitive problems.
 It’s that I did not want to do what teachers required of me in many cases.
 Sometimes I did the obligatory work and earned good grades.
 Sometimes I simply refused to do what was asked of me.
 I neglected to do homework, performed poorly on some tests, etc. The underlying reason for my erratic performance was lack of interest and lack of motivation.
 In those years when I had a teacher or two who appealed to me or excited my curiosity or inspired me, I enjoyed learning.
 When I found most of my teachers “boring” (as I thought of it then) or when they condescended or lacked enthusiasm for their teaching, I disengaged and received poor grades as a result.

 That formal experience diverged significant from another category of life experiences.
 In part, because both of my parents were medical doctors and valued learning and because they provide a large variety of learning tools and experiences at home, I had an exciting, vibrant and highly productive life as a self-directed learner.
-My family possessed had a copy of the Encyclopedia Britannica at home and other reference works, and I used them regularly to learn on my own.
+My family possessed a copy of the Encyclopedia Britannica, along with a multitude of dictionaries and other reference works.
+I used them regularly to learn on my own.
 I read a great deal and used a dictionary constantly.
 I wrote poetry and fiction and used the encyclopedia to add detail and texture to my stories.
-I took part in a rocketry club and learned telemetry.
-I consumed documentaries (being secretly in love with Jane Goodall) and watched Sesame Street and Electric Company.
-I developed the habit of reading newsmagazines around the age of 10 or 11 and I sometimes asked my parents to explain current events, like the Vietnam war, Nixonian politics or the Apollo missions.
-I had a lot of tools for autonomous learning, like anatomical models of the human body that I could disassemble, then reassemble and math puzzles.
-I had chemistry kits, electronics kits, science magazines.
+I took part in a rocketry club and learned a bit about telemetry.
+I loved documentaries (being secretly in love with Jane Goodall) and watched Sesame Street and Electric Company.
+I developed the habit of reading newsmagazines, particularly Time and U.S. New & World Report, around the age of 10 or 11 and I sometimes asked my parents to explain current events, like the Vietnam war, Nixonian politics or the Apollo missions.
+I had a lot of tools for autonomous learning, like anatomical models of the human body, self-quizzing tools in a range of disciplines, and math puzzles.
+I had chemistry sets, electronics kits, science magazines.
 In short, as a kid, I had a lot of rich and satisfying learning experiences outside of school.

-In short, based on my experience and on the intellectual and lifelong learner that I have become, often in opposition to educational systems and processes rather than in harmony with them or supported by them, I would like to introduce an informal character into formal education.
-I’d like for education to allow greater learner autonomy.
+In short, based on my experience, I would like to introduce some informal character into formal education.
+I developed into a serious intellectual and a committed lifelong learner largely in opposition to formal educational systems and processes, rather than in harmony with them or supported by them.
+Given that background, it is understandable, I think, that I would like for education to allow greater learner autonomy.
 The educational system(s) ought to teach teachers to motivate, guide, mentor and accompany learners, instead of directing or commanding them.
 Institutions and schools ought to figure ways to provide digital tools and resources, then let the learners pursue their interests in a way that meets learning goals, as part of the curriculum if not as its whole substance.
 Generally speaking, those kinds of innovations would be the major elements in my plan to improve education.
 I think that it’s important to focus on learner autonomy and self-responsibility, with high expectations, but flexible pathways for meeting learning goals.